ChrisSchulze/portfolio/portfolio/works/knf.md

 ---
 ### Issue

-In the past KNFs digital services had grown like sprawl: Lots of touchpoints, lots of differing product data, lots of people involved but no clear purpose behind.
+In the past KNFs digital services had grown like sprawl: Lots of touchpoints, lots of differing product data, lots of people involved and no clear purpose.

 ![](/upload/KNF_Designs_2.jpg)